bm5w/second_dataS/README.md

   - This method will sort a list of numbers using merge sort.
 Merge sort works with a time complexity O(n) in the best case scenario.
 In the worse case, where the list is in reverse order, the time complexity is O(nLog(n)).
 Merge sort is a stable sort algorithm, meaning that it keeps the order of identical items in the list.
 This implementation is ~100 times faster than insertion sort, regardless of input.
 - [Quick sort](https://github.com/bm5w/second_dataS/blob/master/quicksort.py)
   - This method will sort a list of numbers uising quick sort.
 Quick sort works with a time complexity of O(n) in the best case scenario.
 IN the worse case, where the list contains all equal values, the time complexity is O(nLog(n)).
 Quick sort is a non-stable sort algorithm.
+  - Ideas from Wikipedia: Quicksort were used: http://en.wikipedia.org/wiki/Quicksort